Persianization: Afghanistan

 By 1964, the Afghanistan Constitution cited Dari as one of its two official languages alongside Pashto.
 Although the latter is the designated national language, Dari remains the lingua franca.

 There are modern initiatives that attempt to "Pashto-ize" all governmental communication.
 Since Dari is the language of the bureaucracy, Persian-speaking Afghans dominated it.
 Persianization is especially seen in the case of the "Kabulis", the long-established families from Kabul (usually Pashtuns completely immersed in Persian culture).

-Persianization is also reinforced by the incidence of urbanization in the country, which influenced the characteristics of the Afghan ethnic groups.
+Persianization is also reinforced by the incidence of urbanization in the country, which influenced the characteristics of the ethnic groups of Afghanistan.
 The two most significant ethnic groups in Afghanistan are the Pashtuns, who are speakers of the Pashto language, and the Tajiks, who are Persian speakers.
-While Pashtuns dominated the country since they constitute the majority of the Afghan population, Persian culture still permeated.
+While Pashtuns dominated the country since they constitute the majority of the population of Afghanistan, Persian culture still permeated.
 In the early history of Afghanistan as an independent country, many Pashtuns moved into urbanized areas and adopted Dari as their language.
 As a result, many ethnic Pashtuns in Afghanistan identify themselves as Tajiks but still have Pashtun names (such as a last name with the suffix "-zai") simply because they speak Dari and are assimilated into Tajiki culture in the country within a process known as "de-tribalization".

+The Hazara ethnic group speak a dialect of Persian called Hazaragi.
+Possibly Hazaras used to speak their previous native language that contained more of their native Turkic and Mongolic words within the vocabulary (before Hazaragi).
+However over the course of centuries, as the native language got extinct (just like some of the other Turkic languages and Mongolic languages that got extinct), the Hazaras adopted Hazaragi, a dialect of the Persian language, hence the result of Persianization.
+There are many Turkic and Mongolic words still preserved and used in the Hazaragi vocabulary.
+According to other versions: they are the autochthones of the area, representing a stock of population preceding the invasions by Indo-European speaking people; or they are of mixed race as a result of several waves of migration.
+In this context, the idea that Hazaras speak Hazaragi, an eastern dialect of Farsi, reflects the historical process of Persianization, while their possible descent from the Hephthalites highlights the deep layers of Central Asian ancestry that shaped their identity.
+The survival of Turkic and Mongolic elements within Hazaragi can therefore be seen as linguistic evidence of these ancestral connections, although such lexical items make up only about 10–15% of the vocabulary, with the core 85–90% derived from Persian.
+This linguistic balance reflects the Turkic and Mongolic makeup of the Hazaras, while their possible broader descent from the Hephthalites points to even deeper historical roots.